in the Bahamas (Geology 3750 and H3750) †General

 Course Offering: We

-Clemsonís spring break.
-Several on-campus classes to be arranged at a convenient
+spring break.
+Several on-campus classes to be arranged at a convenient time

-time will help prepare students for the field experience.
-Registration for
+will help prepare students for the field experience.
+Registration for the

-and deposit are due in the Study Abroad Office by a date to be announced
+and deposit are due in the Study Abroad Office by November 15; applications

-soon; applications after the deadline may be accepted as spaces remain.
-See
+after the deadline may be accepted as spaces remain.
+See How to Register

 for more information.